 But that is characteristic of a man who could never picture himself doing anything other than winning.

-(This originally appeared as a newspaper column in June, 2007.)
+Still plenty of magic to go around.This originally appeared as a newspaper column in 2006.

 It made sense to touch bases with the people who lived it.

 David Bachoroski, vice president of the Pikes Peak Hill Climb Historical Association, otherwise known as the "Over-the-Hill Gang," offered the following observations.